-The footpaths in Store Mosse go across footbridges and vary in length from 300 metres to 14 kilometres.
-Transtigen is a fun option for families with children.
-It has questions on nature along the way.
+The footpaths in Store Mosse go across footbridges and vary in length from 500 metres to 14 kilometres.
+The path of the Forest Trolls is a fun option for families with children.
+Look for the lost troll among gnomes, small animals, birds, butterflies, flowers and lichens along the 500 metres long trail.
 Those who want a longer walk can go round Lake Kävsjön with its rich birdlife.
+And at the Lövö round trip you are passing through the hilly forest landscape entirely on firm ground.
 Svartgölsleden and Wibecksleden are accessible for wheelchairs.

 Start at the ‘Naturum’

 A good starting point for your adventure at Store Mosse is the Naturum, a kind of centre for information in the national park.
 As well as facts about the nature and the park, there is a BBQ area, warm shelter, bird tower, exhibitions and other activities, in other words, a good starting point for your visit to the national park.
 If you would like to stay the night in the national park, you can choose from cosy houses on Svänö, Lövö or Kittlakull.
 Accommodation with wheelchair access is available.
-It is prohibited to camp in the national park, and dogs must be kept on a lead.
-Some areas have restrictions.
+Pitching a tent in the National Park is allowed in designated areas up to 3 nights.
+And dogs must be kept on a lead.